Dawood-Yousuf/PhoneBook-Directory/README.md

 # PhoneBook-Directory
-This is our DSA Project of PhoneBook Directory Project
+This is our DSA Project of PhoneBook Directory